-The only Texas Parent Education and Family Stabilization Course developed by a Board Certified Psychologist immersed in divorce and family law matters in their clinical practice on a daily basis.
+The only Texas Divorce Course developed by a Psychologist immersed in divorce and family law matters in their clinical practice on a daily basis.
 Dr. Justin D'Arienzo, Clinical and Forensic Psychologist and Divorce Expert, routinely testifies in US Courts regarding divorce, parental fitness, parenting plans, and custodial decisions.
-He has combined his experiences with science based divorce literature to develop his Texas Parent Education and Family Stabilization Course, Healthy Divorce Health Kids.
-This course is offered for educational purposes and is most often utilized for the court requirement in Texas, Georgia and Florida among other states for individuals divorcing who also share children.
+He has combined his experiences with science based divorce literature to develop his Parent Education and Family Stabilization Course, Healthy Divorce Health Kids.
+This course is offered for educational purposes and is often utilized for the court requirement in Texas, Georgia and Florida among other states for individuals divorcing who also share children.

 Log in HERE or use the login link on the receipt that will also include the password.

 See the Texas Divorce Code regarding the Texas Parent Education and Family Stabilization Course for divorcing parents below.
 Our course does take four hours to complete and we do cover the required topics.